 Every wedding is the same and yet, every wedding is different.
 I fully recognise that group photographs are often a necessity for many.
 Let’s face it, how many times these days are the family all together and this is such a special event that this is the perfect opportunity to get that family photograph taken.
-However, what is often overlooked is the time taken to shoot such without a detailed plan.
+However, what is often overlooked is the time taken to shoot such without a detailed plan, which is one of the most important things to discuss with your wedding photographer before your big day.
 When I discuss the subject with couples we need to establish just how much time we have from the end of the ceremony to the start of the wedding breakfast or receiving line.

 Quite often the time we have for the next stage in your wedding photography coverage has possibly already been planned, you may need to think again!
 It seems that in general we only have 1.5 hours after the ceremony until the start of the receiving line or wedding breakfast and in this time there is a lot of photography to be done.
 This may sound like a lot of time but we need to consider what you want to achieve in that time.
 What are your priorities in terms of wedding photography?